kapydev/ezbackend/packages/docs/docs/tutorial-basics/create-a-route.md

 ## Creating an api route using fastify

-Let's say we want an API route that adds two numbers
+The below is an example of how to create an API route that adds two numbers

 ```ts title=".ezb/index.ts"
 fastify.route({